pykiki/PyDav/README.md

 <p>
-You can look for a **word** in your webdav and the **remote_search(matchword=str)** method will return any files path which contains it.
+You can look for a **word** in your webdav and the **remote_search(matchword=str)** method will return any files path matching found.
 </p>

 ```python